-Various factors can cause eating disorders:
+Several different things can cause eating disorders:

 - Worry or stress may lead to comfort eating.
-This may cause concerns about getting fat.
+This may cause concerns about getting fat

-- Dieting and missing meals lead to a craving for food, loss of control and over-eating.
+- Dieting and missing meals lead to a craving for food, loss of control and over-eating

-- Anorexia or bulimia can develop as a complication of more extreme dieting, perhaps triggered by an upsetting event, such as family breakdown, death or separation in the family, bullying at school or abuse.
+- Anorexia or bulimia can develop as a complication of more extreme dieting, perhaps triggered by an upsetting event, such as family breakdown, death or separation in the family, bullying at school or abuse

 - Sometimes, anorexia and bulimia may be a way of trying to feel in control if life feels stressful